sinisabubonja/Chat-Room-App/README.md

 \
 \
 \
-Run following commands in your terminal to run this python application:\
+Run the following commands in your terminal to run this Python application:\
 \
 git clone https://github.com/sinisabubonja/Chat-Room-App.git \
 python3 -m venv Chat-Room-App\